Cottesbrooke Hall

-Cottesbrooke Hall and the Cottesbrooke estate in Northamptonshire, England is a Grade I listed country house and estate.
+Cottesbrooke Hall and the Cottesbrooke estate in Northamptonshire, England, is a Grade I listed country house and estate.

 Location

 The Hall and estate are approx. 10 mile north of the town of Northampton along the A5199 road just 1 mile (1.6 km) north of the village of Creaton.
 The village of Cottesbrooke is adjacent to the estate.

 Hall and estate

 The Hall is a near-perfect example of Queen Anne architecture located in a large parkland setting with wide views across the local countryside.
 It is constructed in brick with ashlar dressings and lead and slate roofs with a 7-window frontage.
 The building was begun in 1702 and finished in 1713 by Sir John Langham and remains today largely unaltered, although some extensions were later carried out by Robert Mitchell c1770-95.
 It is home to the Woolavington Collection, one of the most extensive collections of sporting paintings in the world.

 The Hall is set in the 18th century landscaped Cottesbrooke Park, and has fine furniture, the interior decoration, grounds and gardens.
 It was winner of the Historic Houses Association/Christie's 'Garden of the Year' Award in 2000.

-The building and grounds are open to the public from May to September only.
-The times are very limited and visitors should book in advance if requiring tours of the house.
-The best access route to the main visitor entrance is via the signposted turn east off the A5199 at Creaton.
+The building and grounds are open from May to September.
+The times are limited and visitors should book in advance if requiring tours of the house.
+The best route to the visitor entrance is via a signposted turn, east off the A5199 at Creaton.